Academic Policies

 The student must be accepted as a major in the department and must review his or her program with a department adviser each term.

-College of Arts and Science students may not major in other divisions of the University, with the exception of cinema studies (with Tisch School of the Arts), engineering (a dual-degree program with the Tandon School of Engineering), global public health (combined majors with the School of Global Public Health), and public policy (a joint major with the Robert F. Wagner Graduate School of Public Service).
+College of Arts and Science students may not major in other divisions of the University, with the exception of Cinema Studies (with Tisch School of the Arts), Engineering (a dual-degree program with the Tandon School of Engineering), Global Public Health (combined majors with the School of Global Public Health), and Public Policy (a joint major with the Robert F. Wagner Graduate School of Public Service).

 Students in the NYU Tandon School of Engineering may not declare a major or minor in the College if the desired field of study is offered at Tandon.